 Creatine is a substance that is found naturally in muscle cells.
 It helps your muscles produce energy during heavy lifting or high-intensity exercise.

-Taking Creating as a supplement is very popular among athletes and body builders in order to gain muscle, enhance strength, and improve exercise performance.
+Taking Creatine as a supplement is very popular among athletes and bodybuilders in order to gain muscle, enhance strength, and improve exercise performance.

 Creatine contains Creatine Monohydrate that supplies the essential energy source for your muscles and keeps the muscles hydrated.
 It is easily digestible and helps you to gain strength, increase stamina, and recover fast.

 Creatine Monohydrate 5000 mg: The muscle uses phosphate bonded with creatine to create the energy required for strength training.
 The primary source of power for the muscles to gain strength and stamina.
 Creatine also helps to keep the muscles hydrated by drawing water into them and increases protein synthesis.
 Thus, it ensures that you have the strength and stamina required to undergo the training, and you recover fast.
 Creatine Monohydrate improves muscle size and helps in gaining strength and endurance.

 Q: Is it a pre-workout or a post-workout supplement?

 A: You can use it as a pre as well as post-workout diet.